fierval/fcnd/motion_planning/README.md

     path, _ = a_star_graph(self.graph, heuristic, graph_start, graph_goal)
     tries += 1
 ```
-The key here is `pick_a_goal` - the function that choses a number of random goals for us and if that goal can be added to the graph (it's not an obstacle of any kind)
+The key here is `pick_a_goal` - the function that chooses a number of random goals for us and if the first goal picked from that selection can be added to the graph (it's not an obstacle of any kind), selects it.
+(The process is repeated for all random picked goals until one that can be added to the graph is found).

-Since we want a path of a certain length, we may have a few tries before we pick the satisfying goal.
-All the "failed" goals will be added to the graph - which is fine.
+Since we want a path of a certain length, we may have to run a few tries before we pick the satisfying goal.
+All the goals we rejected due to too short a path will stay added to the graph.
 They are all valid points and there will not be too many of them.

 **Note:** In order to satisfy the requirement of setting the goal from geodetic coordinates, `pick_a_goal_global` function is provided